-If you currently have a Visa to legally be in the United States, you are welcome to apply for the September 2018 term.
-If you require an I-20 from us, we are happy to keep you notified of our progress toward being able to do so.
-We do apologize for any inconvenience.
+If you currently have a Visa to legally be in the United States (which allows you to undertake study), you are welcome to apply for the January 2019 term.
+If you require an I-20 from us, we are happy to notify you when we have received approporate authority.

 Founded by Glasgow Caledonian University, the University for the Common Good, Glasgow Caledonian New York College (GCNYC) leverages 142 years of academic excellence to bring a distinctly global perspective to degree programs focused on profitable sustainability.
 With GCU’s presence in Glasgow, London, Bangladesh, South Africa and Mauritius, GCNYC shares a commitment to people, planet and profit with more than 20,000 students and 1,500 staff.

 GCNYC’s research-based master’s programs are designed for students to enter as experts in their sectors and graduate as responsible leaders, with the analytical skills and clear personal values necessary to create successful careers as truly globally minded corporate statesmen

 Located in a newly renovated, gallery-esque space in historic downtown Manhattan, the GCNYC campus serves as a hub for individuals in the business, fashion and NGO communities in New York City.

 As aforementioned, GCNYC does not sponsor Visas at this time.
 Our plan is that once we are able to provide I-20s, we will only be sponsoring F1 Visas (for those applicants wanting to study in the U.S. full-time).

 Admissions Policy: Glasgow Caledonian New York College has rolling admissions, with the intent to deploy rolling-competitive admissions in the next cople of years.